Faculty - Thomas W. Ihde, Chair

 Degrees and Sources of Degrees: B.A., St. Mary's Univ., Texas; M.Phil., Ph.D., Univ. of Dublin

-Tomás Ó h-Íde (Ihde) received a B.A. in Philosophy from St. Mary's University, an M.Phil. in Applied Linguistics from the University of Dublin (Trinity College), and also a Ph.D. in Applied Linguistics from the University of Dublin (Trinity College) in 1998.
+Tomás Ó hÍde (Ihde) received a B.A. in Philosophy from St. Mary's University, an M.Phil. in Applied Linguistics from the University of Dublin (Trinity College), and also a Ph.D. in Applied Linguistics from the University of Dublin (Trinity College) in 1998.
 Before joining the Department of Languages and Literatures, he taught for eight years in the Department of Middle and High School Education at Lehman College coordinating their foreign language program.
 Since moving to the Department of Languages and Literatures in 2008, he presents papers and publishes articles under a Gaelicized version of his name.
-He currently teaches elementary Irish language courses at Lehman College, Queens College, and Manhattan College.
+He currently teaches elementary Irish language courses at Lehman College and Queens College.
 Additionally, he teaches advanced literature courses in the Irish language to students at Lehman College who are matriculated in the B.A. in Comparative Literature program, Irish Language Sequence.
+In Fall 2018, he co-teaching Old Irish for Ph.D. students with Prof. John Gillen at the CUNY Graduate Center.

 Second language acquisition, curriculum design, the history of the Irish language, Irish language folklore, and Irish language film studies.